 4. Schema Pro

 The Schema Pro plugin is one of the best Schema markup plugins for WordPress which automates schema markup easily.
 The plugin allows you to automatically add markup configurations in minutes on your posts and how they appear in search engines.
 They display more information about your post or pages to users and help you get higher CTR.
-You can mark content with article, recipes, local business, business product, review and more and distinguish them in the SERPs.
+You can mark content with articles, recipes, local business, business product, review and more and distinguish them in the SERPs.
 This will attract more visitors, higher CTR, better rankings, and more traffic.

 5. BJ Lazy Load Plugin